 Spain is depicted with a roaring lion.

 Holland is shown falling on her lion in the midst of battle.

 A fourth panel shows Bellona, the Roman goddess of war (also destruction, conquest and blood lust), “in a rage between rebellion and discord.”

 It is now time to visit the most famous feature of the Château de Versailles: the Hall of Mirrors!
 Work on the Galerie des Glaces, room 9, began in 1661 and was completed in 1678.
 It is 73 metres (239.5 feet) long by 10.5 meters (34.4 feet) wide by 12.3 meters (40.4 feet) high.

-Below is one of the copies of the pedestal holders that can be seen in the Apollo Salon.
+Below is one of the new pedestal holder copies—six originals can still be seen in the Apollo Salon.

 The Hall of Mirrors contains 17 mirror-clad arches that reflect 17 arcaded windows.
 Each arch contains 21 mirrors, for a total of 357.
 At the time, mirrors were among the most expensive items that one could possess.
 Marble pilasters topped with gilded bronze capitals are located on either side of the arches; the capitals are decorated with fleur-de-lys and cockerels (France’s national animal).
 Louis XIV also commissioned 43 chandeliers, which held a total of 1,000 candles.
 The gallery, like the State Apartments, also originally contained silver furniture that was melted down in 1689 to fund Louis XIV’s army during the War of the League of Augsburg.

-Some more pedestal holders.
-I mostly took photos of the pedestals that depicted women, but you can see one of the children in the photo above, to the left.
+Below are some more pedestal holders.
+I mostly took photos of the pedestals that depicted women, but you can see one with children in the photo above, to the left.